ben-houghton-zz/computervisionfunction/readme.md

 When the data is succesfully returned from the Computer Vision API, the JSON document is written to an [Azure DocumentDB](https://azure.microsoft.com/en-us/services/documentdb/) where we could perform queries or analytics against the data.

-To make this demo work, you need to -
+To make this demo work, you need to clone or download this repository, then -

 ###Edit the appsettings.json file with your own values